TTC signal work closes part of Line 1 this weekend

 - 512 St Clair

-To provide better bus service, parking will be restricted on Lawrence Ave.
-W. between Allen Rd. and Yonge St., and on Bathurst St. between Bloor St. and Barton Ave.
+To provide better bus service, parking will be restricted on Bathurst St. between Bloor St. and Barton Ave. and extra subways will be added for those attending the numerous events around Toronto this weekend.

 Wheel-Trans buses will operate during the closure for customers requiring an accessible connection.
 Customers can speak with any TTC staff to request the service.